dsebastien/obsidian-publisher/README.md

 - Create a test Obsidian vault to avoid losing data while testing the plugin
 - Make sure that the safe mode is disabled
 - Define an environment variable called `OBSIDIAN_VAULT_LOCATION` that points to your Obsidian vault.
-You should use a test vault .
+You should use a test vault, not your real one.
 That variable will be used by the `build:dev` script to deploy the updated files
   - Example: `export OBSIDIAN_VAULT_LOCATION=~/TestObsidianVault`
 - Optional: Install the Hot-Reload Obsidian plugin in your Obsidian vault to automatically reload the plugin when the files change: https://github.com/pjeby/hot-reload
 - Clone the repository